wildfly/quickstart/ejb-security/README.md

 The application will be running at the following URL <http://localhost:8080/jboss-as-ejb-security/>.

-When you access the application, you should get a browser login challenge.
+When you access the application, you are presented with a browser login challenge.

+1. If you attempt to login with a user name and password combination that has not been added to the server, the login challenge will be redisplayed.
-After a successful login using `quickstartUser`/`quickstartPassword`, the browser will display the following security info:
+2. When you login successfully using `quickstartUser`/`quickstartPassword`, the browser displays the following security info:

         Successfully called Secured EJB

         Principal : quickstartUser
         Remote User : quickstartUser
         Authentication Type : BASIC

-You can now change the role in the quickstart `/src/main/webapp/WEB-INF/classes/roles.properties` files to `notauthorized`.

-Rebuild and redeploy the quickstart following the instructions under **Build and Deploy the Archive** above.

-Refresh the browser, clear the active login, and you should get a security exception similar to the following:
+3. Now close and reopen the brower session and access the application using the `user1`/`password1` credentials.
+In this case, the Servlet, which only allows the `guest` role, restricts the access and you get a security exception similar to the following:

         HTTP Status 403 - Access to the requested resource has been denied

         type Status report
         message Access to the requested resource has been denied description Access to the specified resource (Access to the requested resource has been denied) has been forbidden.

+4. Next, change the EJB (SecuredEJB.java) to a different role, for example, `@RolesAllowed({ "other-role" })`.
+Do not modify the `guest` role in the Servlet (SecuredEJBServlet.java).
+Build and redeploy the quickstart, then close and reopen the browser and login using `quickstartUser`/`quickstartPassword`.
+This time the Servlet will allow the `guest` access, but the EJB, which only allows the role `other-role`, will throw an EJBAccessException:

+        HTTP Status 500

+        message
+        description  The server encountered an internal error () that prevented it from fulfilling this request. exception
+        javax.ejb.EJBAccessException: JBAS014502: Invocation on method: public java.lang.String org.jboss.as.quickstarts.ejb_security.SecuredEJB.getSecurityInfo() of bean: SecuredEJB is not allowed

 Undeploy the Archive